unifiedcontrolsystem/dai-ds/README.md

     * NearlineConfig.json
     * ProviderMonitoringNetworkForeignBus.json
     * ProviderProvisionerNetworkForeignBus.json
-    * LocationTranslationMap.json - If the contents of this file do not correleate with the MachineConfig.json file's contents then the provisioning and monitoring providers may not function as expected.
+    * LocationTranslationMap.json - If the contents of this file do not correlate with the MachineConfig.json file's contents, the provisioning and monitoring providers may not function as expected.
 Make sure ALL Foreign names match a DAI name and no "location" is missing